- If you have missed the live streaming, it’s now available to watch here.

 How do I calculate home office expenses?

 The tax deduction is calculated for the area of the home utilised for trade e.g. employment purposes.
-Home office expenses are calculated on a pro-rated basis (square meters of area of home office versus total square meters of your home).
+Home office expenses relating to the premises are calculated on a pro-rated basis (square meters of area of home office versus total square meters of your home).

 What is the method of calculating home office expenses?